-> kit.exe --empty --exec your_script.py to run your script using Kit Python.
+> kit.exe --exec your_script.py to run your script using Kit Python.

 /plugins/carb.scripting-python.plugin/pythonHomeinstead of PYTHONHOME

-You can find default values for this settings in
+You can find default values for this setting in

-PYTHONHOME won’t change loaded Python library.
-This is platform specific, but for instance on windows Kit is linked with
+PYTHONHOME won’t change the loaded Python library.
+This is platform specific, but for instance on Windows, Kit is linked with

 python.dll and loads the one that is in the package using standard dll search rules.
-However standard library,
+However, the standard library,

-site-packages and everything else will be used from specified python path.
+site-packages, and everything else will be used from the specified python path.